kumahq/kuma/docs/madr/decisions/020-kds-redesign.md

 ### Multitenant

-To link multitenant control-planes with a global one, it's necessary to establish a method of recognition.
+Global control-plane should support multitenant, that means we want to achieve that one global control-plane can handle many different zone control-planes that are different tenant.
 One approach to accomplish this is by extracting tenant specifics from an authentication token.
 These details can then be transmitted along with a request to indicate the specific tenant and retrieve solely their deployment information.
 Another option is to supply this information via a header.
-It appears that accommodating multitenancy doesn't require additional exertion.
+It appears that accommodating multitenancy doesn't require additional work on the KDS side.

 ### Create resources on the zone